oracle/dtrace-utils/README.md

 to ensure your environment is properly configured.

 Prebuilt packages can be obtained from the yum repositories listed above.
-We will focus here on the repositories with the UEK Release 5 developer preview (4.14 based kernel).
+We will focus here on the repositories with UEK Release 5 (4.14 based kernel).
 The latest yum configuration is available on [Oracle Linux yum server](https://yum.oracle.com).
 To enable the **ol7_UEK5** repository ensure that the `enabled=1` is in the `yum` repository configuration.